Mozambique May 21, May 22, May 26-28, 2023.

 Everything in Mozambique that does not have a price attached can be bargained down to whatever you consider a reasonable price to be.
 Ask your hotel what fair prices may be.

-No one in Mozambique, including often backpacker lodges, have change.
-The 1000Mzn and 500Mzn are almost impossible to use day to day, so change them down in to more manageable notes in any bank.
+No one in Mozambique, including often backpacker lodges, has changed.
+The 1000Mzn and 500Mzn are almost impossible to use day to day, so change them down into more manageable notes in any bank.
 The one exception to this rule is chapa drivers, if you find yourself running low on small bills pay for your 15Mzn fare with a 100Mzn note.

 Along the coast, Mozambique has a warm, tropical climate.
 Evenings are rarely cold, except for a few nights in June and July and the rainfall isn’t too high.
 In summer, temperatures can soar and the humidity levels rise.
 Temperatures are typically higher in the north, around Pemba and the Zambezi.